Dhineshkumarganesan/mykubernetes/README.md

  --record flag saves the command as an annotation on the affected object<br>
 Containers within a Pod can communicate on any port.<br>
 Containers within a Pod can share volumes.<br>
-Startup probes run only during startup.
-Resource limits can prevent containers from using more resources than the limit specifies.
-Resource requests prevent the scheduler from scheduling Pods on Nodes that do not have enough resources to meet the request.
-Resource requests allow you to specify the amount of resources you expect a container to use.
-Liveness probes allow you to determine container status in a custom way A restart policy determines what will happen when a container stops.
-Secret store sensitive configuration data.
-A ConfigMap allows you to store key-value configuration data.
-Pods must have at least one container, but can have multiple containers.
-Init containers run before the main container(s) and perform startup tasks outside of the main container(s).

-Exam notes- 10

-kubectl provides a command-line interface to the Kubernetes API --selector flag will filter results by label.
---record This flag saves the command as an annotation on the affected object.
-RBAC can be used to manage ServiceAccount permissions.
-A RoleBinding binds a Role to a subject, but only within a particular Namespace kubectl describe This command displays object status in a human-readable way.
---dry-run=client This flag will validate the object, but will not actually create it kubectl top This command displays resource usage data.
-A Deployment‘s template specifies a Pod definition used to create replicas.
-Scaling means changing a Deployment‘s replica count. kubectl scale
-You can scale a deployment with this command kubectl edit deployment
-You can scale a deployment by using kubectl edit to change the replica count.
-Rolling Updates gradually roll out changes across a Deployment‘s replicas.
-Deployments provide desires state configuration for ReplicaSets.
-Stacked etcd, or managing Etcd alongside other control plane components, is one option for an HA setup.
-External etcd, or managing Etcd separately from other control plane components, is one option for an HA setup.
-Metrics Server collects resource usage metrics for Pods/containers.
-Etcd is the Backend data store or Kubernetes.
-Minikube allows you to easily create single-node clusters. kubeadm allows you to build Kubernetes clusters. kubeadm upgrade apply  This command will upgrade the control plane kubectl uncordon This command will allow Pods to be scheduled on a previously-drained Node. kubectl drain is used to take a node down for maintenance. kubeadm includes functionality to help you upgrade Kubernetes clusters.
-An HA setup for Kubernetes involved multiple control plane nodes. etcdctl is the command-line tool for Etcd. nodeName option allows you to specify which Node the Pod should run on by name.
-Static Pods can be used to run containers on a Node in the absence of a Kubernetes API Server A DaemonSet would run one replica on each Node. nodeSelector causes the Pod to run on Nodes with specific labels.
-When a new Node is added, the DaemonSet will create a replica for that Node A Mirror Pod represents a Static Pod in the Kuberntes API, allowing you to easily view the Static Pod‘s status.
-Startup probes run only during startup.
-NetworkPolicies allow you to control network access to Pods.
-A single NetworkPolicy can control both ingress and egress traffic.
-DNS allows Kubernetes Pods and Servics to be located using domain names CNI plugins implement the Kubernetes Network Model in various ways.
-When no CNI plugin is installed, Nodes will remain in the NotReady state.
-The cluster has a single virtual network spanning across all Nodes.
-Each Pod has an IP address unique to the cluster.
-OnFailure This will ensure the container restarts if it fails, but will not be run again once it succeeds.
-ConfigMap A ConfigMap allows you to store key-value configuration data A restart policy determines what will happen when a container stops Pods must have at least one container, but can have multiple containers.
-Secret store sensitive configuration data.
-Resource limits can prevent containers from using more resources than the limit specifies.
-Shared storage volumes-Containers within a Pod can share volumes.
-Network ports that are not exposed to the cluster--Containers within a Pod can communicate on any port.
-Liveness probes allow you to determine container status in a custom way.
-Network communication between Pods is transparent, regardless of which Node(s) they are running on.
-Resource requests allow you to specify the amount of resources you expect a container to use.
-Resource requests prevent the scheduler from scheduling Pods on Nodes that do not have enough resources to meet the request.
-Init containers run before the main container(s) and perform startup tasks outside of the main container(s).
-You can use an init container to populate a shared volume with data You can use an init container to pause startup until an external resource becomes available.
-You can use an init container to do startup tasks involving sensitive data outside the main container(s).
-The kubectl logs command can be used to access container logs.
-If the Pod has more than one container, you must specify the container name.
-In a kubeadm cluster, cluster components such as kube-apiserver run as static Pods in the kube-system Namespace.
-Create a Pod and run commands inside that Pod.This is a good strategy for interacting with the Kubernetes network from within. kubectl logs -n kube-system --In a kubeadm cluster, kube-apiserver runs as a system pod.
-Therefore, you can get the logs with the kubectl logs command
-Look for DNS Pods in the kube-system Namespace--In a kubeadm cluster, the DNS runs as Pods within the kube-system Namespace. kubectl get nodes - This command will display all Nodes, along with their status. kubectl describe pod kubectl describe displays detailed status information in a human-readable way. sudo journalctl -u kubelet In a kubeadm cluster, kubelet runs as a standard service.
-Therefore, you can view its logs with journalctl. kubectl exec -n dev my-pod -c busybox -- ls This command includes all elements necessary to execute the command in the correct container. kubectl logs This command can be used to obtain container logs.
-ClusterRole A ClusterRole defines a set of permission, and resides outside any Namespace.
+Startup probes run only during startup.<br>
+Resource limits can prevent containers from using more resources than the limit specifies.<br>
+Resource requests prevent the scheduler from scheduling Pods on Nodes that do not have enough resources to meet the request.<br>
+Resource requests allow you to specify the amount of resources you expect a container to use.<br>
+Liveness probes allow you to determine container status in a custom way<br>
+A restart policy determines what will happen when a container stops.<br>
+Secret store sensitive configuration data.<br>
+A ConfigMap allows you to store key-value configuration data.<br>
+Pods must have at least one container, but can have multiple containers.<br>
+Init containers run before the main container(s) and perform startup tasks outside of the main container(s).<br>

+Exam notes- 10<br>

+kubectl provides a command-line interface to the Kubernetes API<br>
+--selector flag will filter results by label.<br>
+--record This flag saves the command as an annotation on the affected object.<br>
+RBAC can be used to manage ServiceAccount permissions.<br>
+A RoleBinding binds a Role to a subject, but only within a particular Namespace<br>
+kubectl describe This command displays object status in a human-readable way.<br>
+--dry-run=client This flag will validate the object, but will not actually create it<br>
+kubectl top This command displays resource usage data.<br>
+A Deployment‘s template specifies a Pod definition used to create replicas.<br>
+Scaling means changing a Deployment‘s replica count.<br>
+kubectl scale<br>
+You can scale a deployment with this command<br>
+ kubectl edit deployment<br>
+You can scale a deployment by using kubectl edit to change the replica count.<br>
+Rolling Updates gradually roll out changes across a Deployment‘s replicas.<br>
+Deployments provide desires state configuration for ReplicaSets.<br>
+Stacked etcd, or managing Etcd alongside other control plane components, is one option for an HA setup.<br>
+External etcd, or managing Etcd separately from other control plane components, is one option for an HA setup.<br>
+Metrics Server collects resource usage metrics for Pods/containers.<br>
+Etcd is the Backend data store or Kubernetes.<br>
+Minikube allows you to easily create single-node clusters.<br>
+kubeadm allows you to build Kubernetes clusters.<br>
+kubeadm upgrade apply  This command will upgrade the control plane<br>
+kubectl uncordon This command will allow Pods to be scheduled on a previously-drained Node.<br>
+kubectl drain is used to take a node down for maintenance.<br>
+kubeadm includes functionality to help you upgrade Kubernetes clusters.<br>
+An HA setup for Kubernetes involved multiple control plane nodes.<br>
+etcdctl is the command-line tool for Etcd.<br>
+nodeName option allows you to specify which Node the Pod should run on by name.<br>
+Static Pods can be used to run containers on a Node in the absence of a Kubernetes API Server<br>
+A DaemonSet would run one replica on each Node.<br>
+nodeSelector causes the Pod to run on Nodes with specific labels.<br>
+When a new Node is added, the DaemonSet will create a replica for that Node<br>
+A Mirror Pod represents a Static Pod in the Kuberntes API, allowing you to easily view the Static Pod‘s status.<br>
+Startup probes run only during startup.<br>
+NetworkPolicies allow you to control network access to Pods.<br>
+A single NetworkPolicy can control both ingress and egress traffic.<br>
+DNS allows Kubernetes Pods and Servics to be located using domain names<br>
+CNI plugins implement the Kubernetes Network Model in various ways.<br>
+When no CNI plugin is installed, Nodes will remain in the NotReady state.<br>
+The cluster has a single virtual network spanning across all Nodes.<br>
+Each Pod has an IP address unique to the cluster.<br>
+OnFailure This will ensure the container restarts if it fails, but will not be run again once it succeeds.<br>
+ConfigMap A ConfigMap allows you to store key-value configuration data<br>
+A restart policy determines what will happen when a container stops<br>
+Pods must have at least one container, but can have multiple containers.<br>
+Secret store sensitive configuration data.<br>
+Resource limits can prevent containers from using more resources than the limit specifies.<br>
+Shared storage volumes-Containers within a Pod can share volumes.<br>
+Network ports that are not exposed to the cluster--Containers within a Pod can communicate on any port.<br>
+Liveness probes allow you to determine container status in a custom way.<br>
+Network communication between Pods is transparent, regardless of which Node(s) they are running on.<br>
+Resource requests allow you to specify the amount of resources you expect a container to use.<br>
+Resource requests prevent the scheduler from scheduling Pods on Nodes that do not have enough resources to meet the request.<br>
+Init containers run before the main container(s) and perform startup tasks outside of the main container(s).<br>
+You can use an init container to populate a shared volume with data<br>
+You can use an init container to pause startup until an external resource becomes available.<br>
+You can use an init container to do startup tasks involving sensitive data outside the main container(s).<br>
+The kubectl logs command can be used to access container logs.<br>
+If the Pod has more than one container, you must specify the container name.<br>
+In a kubeadm cluster, cluster components such as kube-apiserver run as static Pods in the kube-system Namespace.<br>
+Create a Pod and run commands inside that Pod.This is a good strategy for interacting with the Kubernetes network from within.<br>
+kubectl logs -n kube-system --In a kubeadm cluster, kube-apiserver runs as a system pod.
+Therefore, you can get the logs with the kubectl logs command<br>
+Look for DNS Pods in the kube-system Namespace--In a kubeadm cluster, the DNS runs as Pods within the kube-system Namespace.<br>
+kubectl get nodes - This command will display all Nodes, along with their status.<br>
+kubectl describe pod kubectl describe displays detailed status information in a human-readable way.<br>
+sudo journalctl -u kubelet In a kubeadm cluster, kubelet runs as a standard service.
+Therefore, you can view its logs with journalctl.<br>
+kubectl exec -n dev my-pod -c busybox -- ls This command includes all elements necessary to execute the command in the correct container.<br>
+kubectl logs This command can be used to obtain container logs.<br>
+ClusterRole A ClusterRole defines a set of permission, and resides outside any Namespace.<br>